MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-access-solution-specific-data-stored-as-a-hidden-message-in-a-folder.md

 - csharp
 ---

-# How to: Access Solution-Specific Data Stored as a Hidden Message in a Folder
+# Access Solution-Specific Data Stored as a Hidden Message in a Folder

 This example shows how to use the [StorageItem](https://msdn.microsoft.com/en-us/library/bb623436\(v=office.15\)) object to retrieve data that is stored as a hidden message of a specific message class in a folder.